yinchuqian/web-materials/exercise-1/readme.md

 - __Interactivity__ - Is your shiny user friendly?
 Can it generate new information based on user input?

+- __HTML & CSS__ - You can add HTML & CSS to your shiny app and show your creativity.

-- __Publishing Shiny App__ - Finally, you can publish the app and share the link with other people
+- __Publishing Shiny App__ - Finally, you can publish the app and share the link with other people.

-### Share with your neighbors after you finish and tell them what you found in this dataset.
+### Share with your neighbors after you finish and tell them about your design.